remnrem/luna-doc/docs/ref/masks.md

 <h3>Randomly selecting a subset of epochs</h3>

-To randomly select a up to a particular number of epochs _from the set of currently unmasked epochs_, use the `random` mask.
+To randomly select up to a particular number of epochs _from the set of currently unmasked epochs_, use the `random` mask.
 For example, to select 10 epochs at random: